astronomer/docs/learn/use-case-airflow-mlflow.md

 ![Graph view of the predict DAG showing the model and features being fetched.
 Afterwards the ModelLoadAndPredictOperator is used to run predictions with are plotted and saved as a file.](/img/examples/use-case-airflow-mlflow_predict_dag_graph.png)

 Note that the model is trained on the whole dataset and predictions are made on the same data.
-In a real world scenario you'd want to split the data into a training, validation and test set.
+In a real world scenario you'd want to split the data into a training, validation, and test set.

 ### Project code